-Heading into today, shares of the provider of drilling services to oil and gas operators had gained 6.64% over the past month, outpacing the Oils-Energy sector's gain of 3.68% and the S&P 500's gain of 0.89% in that time.
+Coming into today, shares of the provider of drilling services to oil and gas operators had gained 7.39% in the past month.
+In that same time, the Oils-Energy sector gained 4.35%, while the S&P 500 gained 1.85%.

-Wall Street will be looking for positivity from Halliburton as it approaches its next earnings report date.
-This is expected to be October 24, 2023.
-In that report, analysts expect Halliburton to post earnings of $0.77 per share.
-This would mark year-over-year growth of 28.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.85 billion, up 9.27% from the year-ago period.
+Investors will be hoping for strength from Halliburton as it approaches its next earnings release, which is expected to be October 24, 2023.
+The company is expected to report EPS of $0.77, up 28.33% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.85 billion, up 9.27% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.04 per share and revenue of $23.28 billion, which would represent changes of +41.4% and +14.71%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.04 per share and revenue of $23.28 billion.
+These totals would mark changes of +41.4% and +14.71%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for Halliburton.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Halliburton is currently a Zacks Rank #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report